Rhedir gan School of History, Law and Social Sciences

 |GWAITH CWRS||Written assignment||

-Students will complete a 3,000 word essay on topics taken from topics covered in the module.
+Students will complete a 3,000 word assignment from a topic covered in the module.

 Strategaeth addysgu a dysgu